sj1999-BIT/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-success">

 **:bulb: Tips:**<br>
-1. If you have not set the wedding date before, then the default wedding date will be today.
+* If you have not set the wedding date before, then the default wedding date will be today.
-2. If you had set the wedding date before, then you can follow step (4) ONLY to check the countdown.
+* If you had set the wedding date before, then you can follow step (4) ONLY to check the countdown.
+* You cannot set a passed date as your wedding date.
 </div>

 Outcome:<br>